St. Petersburg Surgical Error Lawyer

 - An anesthesiologist miscalculates when administering anesthesia, which resulted in oxygen deprivation to the patient;

 - The surgical instruments used during the procedure are not sterile, which caused an infection; or

-- A surgeon fails to use proper techniques or procedures during surgery.
+- A surgeon fails to use proper techniques or procedures during surgery or during birth.

 It is not uncommon for patients to initially be unaware that an error was made during their surgical procedure until symptoms begin manifesting days or even weeks later.
 For this reason, patients who undergo surgery are encouraged to keep an eye out for certain symptoms that could indicate that a surgical error was made, including fever and chills, intense pain at the site of surgery, or redness or swelling near their wound.

 Even if a doctor made a surgical error, he or she will not necessarily be held liable for it, unless the mistake was especially egregious, such as leaving an instrument inside a patient’s body.
 Instead, the injured party will still need to demonstrate that their surgeon’s actions fell below the standard of care that a healthcare professional with the same training and experience in the same geographical area would have taken under similar circumstances.
 Plaintiffs will then need to prove that the physician or nurse’s actions led to an injury, after which, they could be able to recover damages compensating them for additional medical procedures, lost wages, and pain and suffering.

 Call Today for Legal Assistance

 To speak with one of the dedicated St. Petersburg surgical error lawyers at Masterson, Hoag & Smith, P.A. about your own case, please call 727-325-2696 or complete one of our brief online contact forms today.